 If the employee's net pay is less than $100 per week, the amount deducted will be set to a flat rate of $10 per week.

 Payment to IRD

 IRD Arrears payments are usually paid to IRD at the same time as you pay your employees.
-If you use either of PayHero's built-in payment options (Bank Batch Files or Pay Now), this payment to IRD will be included in your payment processing.
+If you use one of PayHero's built-in payment options to pay your employees, this payment to IRD will be included in your payment processing.

 If you pay your employees manually, make sure you pay the IRD Arrears amount as well, as it won't be included in the summary of details in the Tax tab.